These are one session classes of 60-90 minutes.

 Creating Wikipedia entries for women of color zine makers (Victoria Law and Mimi Thi Nguyen so far), as well as scholar Alison Piepmeier (collaborative project) and Marty Pottenger.

 Zine publishing, as compared to other self-publications

-MA, in progress: Liberal Studies, Digital Humanities track, CUNY Grad Center
+MA, expected December 2019: Digital Humanities, CUNY Grad Center